iliabylich/ruby-ractors-and-concurrent-data-structures/src/better_queue/writing_a_web_server.md

 This is our destination point.
 We'll try to make a server that:

-1. spawn a Ractor per core
+1. spawns a Ractor per core
 2. starts a TCP server loop in the main thread
 3. uses a shared queue to send incoming requests from the main thread to workers
 4. parses a request in the worker, does some trivial routing and calls a request handler